Irish Mountain

 The Championships concluded on Sunday, 31 August, with the Classic Distance event.
 Originally set at 14.1 km with 735 m of climb, the course was adjusted to 16 km and 800 m of climb due to storm damage from Saturday’s rain.

 Clear skies and rising temperatures presented a final challenge.
-Athletes ran through narrow cobbled streets, flag-draped hamlets, and forest trails, cheered on by locals at every turn.
+We ran through narrow cobbled streets, flag-draped hamlets, and forest trails, cheered on by locals at every turn.

 Among these cheers, the Irish contingent once again stood out, making Meduno feel like home turf.
 Whether gathered at the start line in town squares, cheering from shaded forest paths, or celebrating at the finish, the Irish support provided both energy and pride.
 The closing day became as much a celebration of community as competition.